NSF NOIRLab Scientific Acknowledgments

 If you are the primary author on a publication citing data in the Astro Data Archive from CTIO telescopes, including Dark Energy Survey data, please see the acknowledgments statements under Astro Data Archive.

-If you are the primary author on a publication that includes data derived from your use of the CTIO Blanco telescope, please include the following statements and information in your publication:
+If you are the primary author on a publication that includes data derived from your use of the NSF Víctor M. Blanco 4-meter Telescope, please include the following statements and information in your publication:

 Footnote to name on the title page

-Visiting astronomer, Cerro Tololo Inter-American Observatory, NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
+Visiting astronomer, NSF Cerro Tololo Inter-American Observatory, NSF NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.

 Acknowledgments Section (please insert the NOIRLab Prop.
 ID and PI name in the statement below)

-Based on observations made at Cerro Tololo Inter-American Observatory at NSF’s NOIRLab (NOIRLab Prop.
-ID; PI: first initial last name), which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
+Based on observations made at NSF Cerro Tololo Inter-American Observatory, NSF NOIRLab (NOIRLab Prop.
+ID; PI: first initial last name), which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.

 For NOIRLab Prop.
 IDs and PIs: Search by semester(s) under Approved Programs List on NOIRLab Time Allocation Committee (TAC) OR contact the Tucson Headquarters Librarian.

-Example: Based on observations at Cerro Tololo Inter-American Observatory at NSF’s NOIRLab (NOIRLab Prop.
-ID 2020B-0536; PI: L. Allen), which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
+Example: Based on observations at NSF Cerro Tololo Inter-American Observatory, NSF NOIRLab (NOIRLab Prop.
+ID 2020B-0536; PI: L. Allen), which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.

 Observations Section

-Include dates of observations and names of Blanco 4m telescope and instruments used.
+Include dates of observations and names of NSF Víctor M. Blanco 4-meter Telescope and instruments used.

-AAS Journals Facility Tracking: The Astrophysical JournalThe Astrophysical Journal Supplement, and The Astronomical Journal allow you to tag the CTIO 4m (Blanco) telescope with the following keyword:
+AAS Journals Facility Tracking: The Astrophysical JournalThe Astrophysical Journal Supplement, and The Astronomical Journal allow you to tag the NSF Víctor M. Blanco 4-meter Telescope with the following keyword:

 Blanco